gemie123/QueueFlow/README.md

 Reporting to the Head of Operations, this analysis focuses on insights across the following key areas:

-## North Star Metrics
+### North Star Metrics

-Customer Experience Outcomes – Analyzing wait times, abandonment rates, and CSAT across queues, customer tiers, and issue categories to understand how operational performance impacts customer satisfaction.
+**Customer Experience Outcomes** – Analyzing wait times, abandonment rates, and CSAT across queues, customer tiers, and issue categories to understand how operational performance impacts customer satisfaction.

-Demand & Capacity Health – Evaluating call inflow, throughput, and capacity risk to assess whether operational resources are sufficient to meet demand.

-Service Quality & Agent Effectiveness – Measuring agent productivity and service quality using average handle time, utilization, occupancy, and first-contact resolution to ensure efficient and sustainable service delivery.
+**Service Quality & Agent Effectiveness** – Measuring agent productivity and service quality using average handle time, utilization, occupancy, and first-contact resolution to ensure efficient and sustainable service delivery.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+**Demand & Capacity Health** – Evaluating call inflow, throughput, and capacity risk to assess whether operational resources are sufficient to meet demand.

 Targed SQL queries regarding various business questions can be found here [link].